What is Teen Mood Disorder Treatment?

 - Suicidal thoughts/attempts

-The most common types of diagnosed Mood Disorders are Depression and Bipolar Disorder.
+The most common types of diagnosed Mood Disorders:

 The most predominant, consistent cause for a Mood Disorder is a brain chemical imbalance, which is found in a high percentage of those affected.
 That being said, it can also be hereditary, as they are often present in more than one family member.
 Also, traumatic events and/or shifts in hormones can serve as “triggers” to the onset of the disorder.